 3. Elysee Palace

 This is another French wonder of Kapurthala.
-Worked in the year 1862 by Kanwar Bikram Singh, this compositional magnificence is something that the visitors without a doubt can’t pass up.
+Worked in the year 1862 by Kanwar Bikram Singh, this compositional magnificence is something that visitors can’t miss.
 The pink tinge displayed on the castle show a reverberating impact of French architecture.
 The front side of this great Palace is enlivened with a huge garden and nursery.
 The landmark is an ideal blend of Indo-French design and feel.

 Location: Kapurthala Centre, Kapurthala, India

-Festivals, music, celebrations, moving, and literature is run of the mill articulations of Kapurthala’s social life.
+Festivals, music, celebrations, movies, and literature is run of mill articulations of Kapurthala’s social life.
 The celebrations are in full swing during Baisakhi, Lohri, Holi, and Diwali.
+Here are some that you can be a part of:

 Baisakhi